Top

 The Amazing Jacobite Train Journey

-Thanks to my “lovely” new friend, the Harry Potter expert, I was ready to embark on the Hogwarts Express real train!
-All 84 lovely miles of it!
+Thanks to my “lovely” new friend — the self-proclaimed Harry Potter expert sharing our compartment — I was finally prepared to embark on the real-life Hogwarts Express experience aboard Scotland’s famous Jacobite Steam Train.
+All 84 magical miles of it.

 Neptune staircase Fort William Scotland